noiselabs/SmartyBundle/Resources/doc/glossary.rst

         An *action* is a PHP function or method that executes, for example, when a given route is matched.
 The term action is synonymous with *controller*, though a controller may also refer to an entire PHP class that includes several actions.
-See the :doc:`Controller Chapter </book/controller>`.

    Asset
         An *asset* is any non-executable, static component of a web application,